 First Love Lyrics Prompts: 10 Teenage-Heart Templates

 First-love lyrics fail in a recognizable way: the model loads up on “you were my everything,” sprinkles a generic high-school reference, and lands on a chorus that could apply to any couple anywhere.
 The remedy is to nail the exact stage of the crush, the physical setting, and the small object that anchors the memory.
-Ten copy-ready templates below, each tuned for a specific first-love beat.
+Ten copy-ready templates below, each tuned for a specific first-love beat, plus how to feed the result into Suno v5.5 without losing the structure.

 The structure these lyrics actually use